mathigon/textbooks/content/shapes/content.md

 > id: slicing-1

-As we’ve done in previous chapters, let’s use what we know about polygons to help us understand the area of circles  Estimate the area of each pizza by cutting them into 8 equal triangles.
+As we’ve done in previous chapters, let’s use what we know about polygons to help us understand the area of circles.
+Estimate the area of each pizza by cutting them into 8 equal triangles.

     // INTERACTIVE-01: Pizza slicing (pages 1-2)
     figure: x-geopad(width=1000 height=400)